mittelmark/DGTcl/pandoc-tcl-filter/Readme.md

 abstract: >
-    The pandoc-tcl-filter allows you the embed Tcl code in code blocks and short Tcl statements as wekk in the normal text of a Markdown document.
+    The pandoc-tcl-filter allows you the embed Tcl code in code blocks and short Tcl statements as well in the normal text of a Markdown document.
 The code fragments will be executed dynamically and the output of the Tcl commands can be shown in an extra code block or can replace the code block as well.